 I've been very critical of how most of Portland's cultural institutions provide rungs of support and cultivate artists by being too doctriniare, conservative and overall not willing to get behind artists whose work questions the status quo by having more uncomfortable conversations (Hallie Ford Foundation and RACC you are just the tip of the iceberg but panel composition, criteria and expectations are part of it).
-Still, there have been improvements and strong artists do win area awards (at a ratio of say 1 out of 5 chosen, which is somewhat in keeping with the bloated, self-satisfied state of the art world), also I do want to point out opportunities that seem to get it right.
-Here are 3 worth considering:
+Still, there have been improvements and strong artists do win area awards (at a ratio of say 1 out of 5 chosen, which is somewhat in keeping with the bloated, self-satisfied state of the art world.
+Also I do want to point out opportunities that seem to get it right aits very easy to fault area art awards as being less than fresh.
+Here are 3 fresh opportunities worth considering:

 The annual Betty Bowen Award, administered by the Seattle Art Museum

 is different than most of the other area awards as artists themselves serve on the panel and the finalists make presentations (often with the work present).
-Artist panelists wouldn't work for the Hallie Fords as it would just perpetuate the milder tradition already in place (HFF's were best in 2010 and 2013) but in Seattle, the USA's capital of satirical snark they have a bit more appreciation for the bite that art can deliver
+Artist panelists wouldn't work for the Hallie Fords as it would just perpetuate the milder tradition already in place (HFF's felt stronger in 2010 and 2013, though not enough women etc.) but in Seattle, the USA's capital of satirical snark they have a bit more appreciation for the bite that art can deliver

 .
 It is supposed to call attention to under recognized artists... a directive it follows loosely but at least there is some edge to the winners and they have avoided some of the lamer Oregon artists whose careers seemed to be calibrated to accumulating the milder awards in Oregon.
 Not perfect of course, no award can be.
 One obvious problem, The Betty Bowen still charges a $10 fee